New Brunswick Lighthouses

 Originally constructed in 1873.

-Located southeast of Saint John, the original wooden structure was replaced with a concrete tower in 1918, 1971 and again in 1983.
+Located southeast of Saint John, the original wooden structure was replaced with a concrete tower in 1918, 1971, and 1983.

 Oak Point Lighthouse